The Lamperti representation of real-valued self-similar Markov processes

 It is important to observe that if we take $c=-1$ in (\ref{eq555}), it is seen that the process $X^{(x)}$ is necessarily a symmetric process and as a consequence $Y$ is also symmetric.
 In this work we establish the analogous description for non-symmetric real valued self-similar Markov processes.

 The remainder of the paper is organized as follows.
-Section \ref{rvsMpandLKp} is devoted to some preliminary results about real-valued self-similar Markov processes.
-In section \ref{constofLKp}, we construct the underlying process in Lamperti's representation and establish the result that all Lamperti-Kiu processes can be written this way.
-Lamperti's representation is given and the infinitesimal generator of Lamperti-Kiu processes is computed in this section.
+Section \ref {rvsMpandLKp} is devoted to some preliminary results about real-valued self-similar Markov processes.
+In Section \ref{constofLKp}, we construct the underlying process in Lamperti's representation and establish the result that all Lamperti--Kiu processes can be written this way.
+Lamperti's representation is given and the infinitesimal generator of Lamperti--Kiu processes is computed in this section.
 Section \ref{proofs} is devoted to prove the main results.
-In section \ref{examples}, we provide two examples where it is possible to compute explicitly the characteristics of the Lamperti-Kiu process: the $\alpha$-stable process and the $\alpha$-stable process conditioned to avoid zero.
+In Section \ref{examples}, we provide two examples where it is possible to compute explicitly the characteristics of the Lamperti--Kiu process: the $\alpha $-stable process and the $\alpha$-stable process conditioned to avoid zero.\looseness=1